commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

     type CreateNodeSlugFn = (originalSlug: string, { node }: Options) => string;
     ```

+  - `availablePrismLanguages` (_optional_): in case you need to include **Prism languages** that are [not included by default by `prism-react-renderer`](https://github.com/FormidableLabs/prism-react-renderer/blob/master/src/vendor/prism/includeLangs.js), you can pass a list of them here.

 - `src/content`: this is where you would put your content pages as `*.mdx` files (_see [Writing content pages](#writing-content-pages)_).

 - `src/content/files`: this folder should contain static files that can be referenced within the `*.mdx` content files.
 For example SVG files, PDF files, etc.